-Toyota unveiled the 2020 facelifts of its IMV duo, the Fortuner and Hilux in Thailand earlier this week.
+Toyota unveiled the 2020 facelifts of its IMV duo, the Fortuner and Hilux in Thailand earlier in June.
 The vehicles have been upgraded with exterior styling enhancements, minor interior add-ons, suspension and engine improvements as well as addition of new versions.

 Talking specifically about the Fortuner, apart from the changes incorporated with the facelift, there is now a new flagship version called as Fortuner Legender which offers plenty of more compared to the regular Fortuner facelift.